omznc/nrush/README.md

 # nrush 🦀

-> A super fast way to update all packages in a Node/Bun project.
-Less featured, less tested, and less reliable alternative to npm-check-updates, but hey, it's blazingly fast 🔥
+> A super fast way to update all packages in a Node/Bun project. (probably) less featured, less tested, and less reliable alternative to npm-check-updates, but hey, it's blazingly fast 🔥

 ## Usage